LostinTimeandspaceYT/DiceKracken/v0.2/README.md

 - Added features to PulpCthulhuGame to view pulp talents and change luck.

 ### Update Mar 1/24
-_Began work to add weapon selection functionality to CthulhuCharacter._
+_Continued work on weapon selection to CthulhuCharacter._

+- Created example Pulp Cthulhu Character.
-- Add menu item for user to select which weapon to use
+- Add menu item for user to select which weapon to use from their list of weapons.
-- Created example Pulp Cthulhu Character
+- Added a `current_weapon` member to `CthulhuCharacter` for accessing weapon stats.

 ## In Progress
 - Fleshing out CharacterSheet class